This article is one in a series about writing a will.

 We strongly believe that every adult should make a will.
 So we provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.

 Visit our library and choose the most suitable from the list of last will and testament templates.
 We offer nine templates in total that together cover thousands of possible variations of wishes.
 There will be one to suit your situation.
-If you are in doubt as to which to choose, this article will help you to decide exactly which suits you best.
+We explain which will suits you best.